nucypher/nucypher/docs/source/architecture/worklock.rst

-`WorkLock` is a novel, permissionless decentralized network node setup mechanism, developed at NuCypher, which requires participants to temporarily escrow ETH and operate NuCypher nodes in order to be allocated NU, the native token of the NuCypher network that enables node operation.
+`WorkLock` is a novel, permissionless decentralized network node setup mechanism, developed at NuCypher, which requires participants to temporarily escrow ETH and operate NuCypher nodes in order to be allocated NU, the native cryptocurrency of the NuCypher network that enables node operation.

 WorkLock is designed to onboard threshold cryptography nodes to the live NuCypher network using a process that selects participants who are most likely to strengthen and sustain the network by committing to staking and running active nodes.